PIFSCstockassessments/ss3diags/README.md

 commercial product or activity by DOC or the United States Government.”

 <!-- What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks

-You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.
+&#10;You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.
 You could also use GitHub Actions to re-render `README.Rmd` every time you push.
 An example workflow can be found here: <https://github.com/r-lib/actions/tree/v1/examples>.

-In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.-->
+&#10;In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.-->